-Passionate about education & all things drum related, Pat Garvey is Head of Drums at BIMM Brighton in the UK where he runs a team of 7 esteemed tutors and looks after 200 + drum students.
+Passionate about education & all things drum & music related, Pat Garvey is Head of Drums at BIMM Brighton in the UK where he runs a team of 7 esteemed tutors and looks after 200 + drum students.

 Ben Thompson (Two Door Cinema Club), Joao Caetano (Leona Lewis, Incognito), Rufus Taylor (We Will Rock You, Jeff Beck, Bryan May, Queen), Perry Melius (Billy Ocean, Tricky), James Stewart (Vader, Written in Waters, Divine Chaos), Adam Pitts (Lawson), Deborah Knox-Hewson (Charlie XCX) to name just a few.